alexssss-vc/PLawbench/README.md

 Dataset Description:

 You can check Example Questions.json to see 3 examples of our benchmark (they have been translated into English).
+Case Study Annotation Guidelines.pdf is part of our annotation guidelines.

 And we also open source some questions of our benchmark: